 One of the donkeys who lives on the arroyo went missing again.
 This seems to happen nearly every time I visit Puerto Vallarta.
 The donkey escapes, runs through the neighborhood.
 Or disappears for a much longer period.
-This time he was gone for more than two weeks,* and when he reappeared (or was found, I’m not sure which), he was emaciated and dehydrated.
+This time poor Andale was gone for more many months, and when he reappeared (or was found, I’m not sure which), he was emaciated and dehydrated.
+The theory is, he was stolen and forced to work, and then abandoned when he became more trouble than they felt he was worth.
 He’s getting shots from a vet and extra food, courtesy of my friend who lives in PV in a house by the arroyo.

 The donkeys are kind of a pain in the ass, in that one of them starts braying at unexpected intervals in the middle of the night – an incredibly loud “Hawww-HEEE-hawww-HEEE-hawww,” trailing off into a sort of exasperated donkey grumble.
 Maybe he’s complaining about his job.
 This is the other donkey, not the one who went missing this time, who works entertaining tourists at one of the bars on Olas Altas.
 I imagine that could get pretty irritating.